-In order to thank our our parents for all their help with the wedding and for the very generous Hawaiian honeymoon, M and I had everyone over for a little Hawaiian dinner party.
+In order to thank my parents for their love and support, I had everyone over for a little Hawaiian dinner party.

-We started the night out with a mai tai bar, with M acting as bartender.
+We started the night out with a mai tai bar.

-While in Kaua'i, we taste some rum from Koloa Rum Company, a local distillery that has been winning all kinds of accolades.
-We weren't all that wowed by the rum, but we loved the mai tai mix from Hawaiian Kukui.
+While in Kaua'i, I tasted some rum from Koloa Rum Company, a local distillery that has been winning all kinds of accolades.
+I wasn't all that wowed by the rum, but I loved the mai tai mix from Hawaiian Kukui.
 It's made with Hawaiian cane sugar and fruit juices from right there on the island.
-We're not generally fans of using mixes, but a quick Google search showed that mai tais contain several different types of juices and syrups.
-The mix was much cheaper than all those juices would've been, plus we thought it would be more fun to be able to tell everyone they were drinking mai tais made with Hawaiian mix.
+I'm not generally a fan of using mixes, but a quick Google search showed that mai tais contain several different types of juices and syrups.
+The mix was much cheaper than all those juices would've been, plus I thought it would be more fun to be able to tell everyone they were drinking mai tais made with Hawaiian mix.
 If you'd like to make your own from scratch, try this recipe from Trader Vic's, widely determined to be the inventor of the mai tai.